jankrepl/deepdow/docs/source/layers.rst

 ..
 [Michaud2007]
    Michaud, Richard O., and Robert Michaud.
 "Estimation error and portfolio optimization: a resampling solution."
 Available at SSRN 2658657 (2007).

 ..
+[Martins2016]
+   Martins, Andre, and Ramon Astudillo.
+"From softmax to sparsemax: A sparse model of attention and multi-label classification."
+International Conference on Machine Learning.
+2016.

+..
 [Ledoit2004]
    Ledoit, Olivier, and Michael Wolf.
 "Honey, I shrunk the sample covariance matrix."
 The Journal of Portfolio Management 30.4 (2004): 110-119.

 .. [sklearnkmeans]
    https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html

+..
+[Martins2017]
+   Martins, André FT, and Julia Kreutzer.
+"Learning what’s easy: Fully differentiable neural easy-first taggers."
+Proceedings of the 2017 conference on empirical methods in natural language processing.
+2017.

 ..
 [Bodnar2013]
    Bodnar, Taras, Nestor Parolya, and Wolfgang Schmid.
 "On the equivalence of quadratic optimization problems commonly used in portfolio theory."
 European Journal of Operational Research 229.3 (2013): 637-644.